CORINNA AND THERESA WILLIAMS, @celsious_SOCIAL

 Theresa: Also yogurt but cow milk with berries and cream on top.

 9. You grew up in Germany.
-Are there any typical habits or food cravings that remind of that sometimes?
+Any typical habits that you always kept?

 Corinna: Vollkornbrot – a good, dark, non-wheat multigrain bread.
 Hands down!